Applying for Aid

 - File the FAFSA (Free Application for Federal Student Aid).
 The 2015-16 FAFSA will be available January 1st, 2015.
 Please note that you can (and should) initially file the FAFSA with estimated 2014 information, which you may correct at a later date.
 The FAFSA is required to determine your eligibility for federal funding.
 Federal funding includes the Pell Grant, SEOG, Perkins Loan, Federal Work Study, Direct Loan, and Direct PLUS Loan.
 Since most financial aid packages at Reed include some federal funding, you must also file the FAFSA to be considered for institutional funding.
 (Foreign nationals applying for aid are not required to file the FAFSA).

 - File the College Scholarship Service PROFILE.
 The 2015-16 CSS PROFILE will be available October 1st, 2014.
-Please note that you can (and should) file the CSS PROFILE with estimated 2014 information, which you will update by submitting finalized information to Reed using the College Board's Institutional Documentation Service (IDOC).
+Please note that you can (and should) file the CSS PROFILE with estimated 2014 information, which you will update by uploading finalized information using the College Board's Institutional Documentation Service (IDOC).
 The CSS PROFILE is required to determine your eligibility for institutional funding.
 You do not need to file the CSS PROFILE if you only want to be considered for federal financial aid.
 (Foreign nationals applying for financial aid must file the CSS PROFILE.)